Ireland out to summon ghosts of 2015 on Super Saturday

 |Coverage: Live commentary on BBC Radio Ulster; live text commentary on the BBC Sport website & app.

-For the week that's in it, both Andy Farrell and his French counter-part Fabien Galthie can take comfort from the fact that their path to the Six Nations title is at least clear, if not easy.
+In a week of considerable tension, both Andy Farrell and his French counterpart Fabien Galthie can take comfort from the fact that their path to the Six Nations title is at least clear, if not easy.

 One way or another Saturday will be a seismic day in the coaching careers of both men as they chase a first trophy in their current role.